 Collect wild seed within ethical parameters to maintain a healthy population and seed bank.

-Teach the culinary, medicinal, and spiritual uses of native plants.
+Teach the cultural, culinary, and medicinal uses of native plants.

 Our name comes from the conviction that prairie restoration is only complete when keystone fauna species are integrated.